Monday, September 15, 2025

 “Then they will answer, ‘Because they have forsaken the covenant of the Lord their God and worshiped other gods and served them.”
 Jeremiah 22:9

 This is like a father turning his son over to authorities for crimes against humanity.
 Of course, the father does not want to do it.
 He loves his son.
 But at the same time, his bad son (Jehoiakim) is abusing and killing innocent people.
 He is leading people to worship false gods.
-And no matter how often his father pled with him to stop, he continued to wreck lives.
+And no matter how often his father pled with him to stop, he continued to destroy people.

-“Weep not for the dead, nor bemoan him; weep bitterly for him who goes away, for he shall return no more, nor see his native country.”
+“Weep not for the dead, nor bemoan him.
+Weep bitterly for him who goes away, for he shall return no more, nor see his native country.”
 Jeremiah 22:10

 “For thus says the Lord concerning Shallum the son of Josiah, king of Judah, who reigned instead of Josiah his father, who went from this place: He shall not return here anymore, but he shall die in the place where they have led him captive and shall see this land no more.”
 Jeremiah 22:11-12

 According to the Jamieson Fausset Brown Commentary, “Shallum, also known as Jehoahaz, was the people’s choice when Josiah died in battle at Megiddo (2 Chronicles 36:1), but he lasted only three months.
 At the time of Jeremiah’s writing, Shallum had been deposed by Pharaoh-Neco and carried off to Egypt (2 Kings 23:30-33).”
-The people wanted Shallum back, but the Lord told them via Jeremiah to move on.
-Shallum was not coming back.

 “Woe to him who builds his house by unrighteousness and his chambers by injustice, who uses his neighbor’s service without wages and gives him nothing for his work, who says, ‘I will build myself a wide house with spacious chambers, and cut out windows for it, paneling it with cedar and painting it with vermilion.’”
 Jeremiah 22:13-14

-The “him” here refers to King Jehoiakim who replaced King Shallum.
-According to the passage above, Jehoiakim withheld pay from his workers.
+The “him” in Jeremiah 22:13 refers to King Jehoiakim.
+He replaced King Shallum.
+Jehoiakim withheld pay from his workers.
 He didn’t execute justice.
-They were just trying to put food on their tables.
+They were trying to put food on their tables.
 Jehoiakim had huge rooms, great windows, cedar paneling and vermillion.
 Vermilion was a paint from India beyond the Ganges.
 It was composed of sulfur and quicksilver.
-On top of spending money exorbitantly on himself, 2 Kings 23:35 says that he levied heavy taxes on the people of his nation.
-He paid silver and gold to Pharaoh of Egypt so that the Pharoah would not attack Jerusalem.

-In regards to withholding workers’ wages, Leviticus 19:13 says, “You shall not cheat your neighbor, nor rob him.
-The wages of him who is hired shall not remain with you all night until morning.”
 James 5:4 says, “Behold, the hire of the laborers who mowed your fields, which is of you kept back by fraud, cries out: and the cries of them that reaped have entered the ears of the Lord of Sabaoth.”

 “Shall you reign because you enclose yourself in cedar?
 Did not your father eat and drink and do justice and righteousness?
-Then it was well with him.
-He judged the cause of the poor and needy; then it was well.
-Was not this knowing Me? says the Lord.”
-Jeremiah 22:15-16
+Then it was well with him.”
+Jeremiah 22:15

 “Yet your eyes and your heart are for nothing but your covetousness, for shedding innocent blood, and practicing oppression and violence.
 Therefore, thus says the Lord concerning Jehoiakim the son of Josiah, king of Judah: they shall not lament for him, saying, ‘Alas, my brother!’ or ‘Alas, my sister!’
 They shall not lament for him, saying, ‘Alas, master!’ or ‘Alas, his glory!’”
 Jeremiah 22:17-18

+Jehoiakim’s eyes and heart coveted what belonged to others.
+He was not just.
+He ruled like a gangster.
+Gangsters use violent means to rob people.
 No one would ever speak of Jehoiakim as a brother.
 No one would ever speak of his mother the queen as a sister.
 They knew that they were being exploited by them.

 “He shall be buried with the burial of a donkey, dragged and cast out beyond the gates of Jerusalem.”
 Jeremiah 22:19